-In 1925, he and his wife, Mary Hastings Howey, completed the plans for their permanent home in Howey-in-the-Hills, and by the end of 1927, the show place was finished, furnished and occupied.
-The architect was Katherine Cotheal Budd who during World War I had designed temporary lodgings for women who visited male relatives at military training camps.
+In 1925, he and his wife, Mary Grace Hastings Howey, completed the plans and started building their permanent home in Howey and by early 1927, their show place was finished, furnished and occupied.
+The architect was Katherine Cotheal Budd, who during the first World War had designed temporary lodgings for women, visiting their husbands at military training camps.
 The “hostess home” idea was a new concept for that time, and Budd is credited for giving 72 lodgings a homelike atmosphere.
-The Howey home is possibly the only existing example of her work.
+The Howey House is one of the only existing example of her work.

 “The Park was the scene of an open air concert performed by the New York Civic Opera Company on March 6, 1927.
 Those attending, estimated at 16,000, arrived in 4,000 automobiles.
 An area newspaper reported “In all Florida history…never has there been anyone who has attempted to bring a musical company of such prominence to give a concert at his own expense so that the people could have the opportunity of hearing some of the finest operatic stars … impossible had it not been for the generosity and thoughtfulness of W. J. Howey…” From the same article it was noted, “…The greatest applause was when W. J. Howey was introduced, the applause ringing and ringing until it echoed from miles around.”

 The time for a show place mansion such as the Howey House may be past; the lifestyle it encompassed, bypassed by jet-paced modernity, and yet it should remain to remind us that “Once upon a time…”

 -Taken from the Central Florida Scene, pages 25-26, August 1982. -Edited from Images of America Howey-in-the-Hills, Peggy Beucher Clark, 2011.

-experience central florida's most sought-after historic wedding and event mansion.
+experience central florida's most sought after wedding and event HISTORIC mansion